flowdy/FlowgencyTM/README.md

 The time model system is very flexible in order to allow for hopefully everyone's preferences.
 For example, when you define a variation (a rhythm bound to a given time span) inside a time track, you can have that variation shared with other tracks specified in the track definition.
 So you need to define holidays only once in a master track, all subordinate "slave" tracks can automatically adopt them and future changes to them as well.
 But then there is a risk of overcomplicating your time model.
 If you don't understand why task X is unlisted as paused suddenly, this is unfavourable and can reduce your productivity by turning your focus back to time management instead of the tasks themselves.
 Keep it simple and stupid, and do not tune it all the time.
 Best change it only to add next holidays or when you are imposed / have agreed upon job structure changes.

-### Appreciate your off-times
+### Observe your scheduled off-times

 Off does not mean stand-by.
-You do not need to load and look at FlowgencyTM every now and then.
+In those times you do not need to load and look at FlowgencyTM every now and then.
 This would be like opening the fridge just to convince yourself that it is dark in there.

-The use of FlowgencyTM is questionable if you end up having no regular periods of time when all time tracks are inactive, all tasks are suspended, that is, periods of real private, non-work and unorganized time.
+The use of FlowgencyTM is questionable if you end up having no regular periods of time when all time tracks are inactive and render all linked tasks hidden and pausing, i.e. periods of really private, non-work and unorganized time.

 ### Structure your tasks unless they are simple.<br>Check steps when they are done.

 Enter tasks before you do them.
 Enter even simple ones unless you are certain that doing them right ahead is notably faster than entering them first.
+It goes without saying, however, that utility of FlowgencyTM correlates with how much time is spent on tasks entered properly.

 In order to enable FlowgencyTM to calculate and rank their urgencies correctly, make sure you take the following questions into consideration:

   * When does a task start if not now, and when is it due?